CHLSS

 Eligibility Requirements

 Like all international adoption programs, Colombia has its own unique eligibility requirements for adoptive parents.
-Colombia is open to married couples and singles, including LGBTQAI+ applicants.
+Colombia is open to married couples, singles and families of all kinds.
 All applicants must be at least 25-55 years old (at time of child referral); some exceptions made for applicants up to age 59.
 Applicants must be at least 15 years and no more than 45 years older than the child(ren) they wish to adopt.
 If married, applicants must be married at least two years (premarital cohabitation is recognized).
-Applicants cannot have serious physical or mental health concerns.
+Applicants cannot have serious physical, psychological, or emotional health concerns.
 Full requirements for singles, couples, and families with Colombian heritage can be found here.

 The Process

 The first steps are to apply and begin the home study process.
-If you live in MD, MN, VA or WI, Children’s Home can complete your home study.
+If you live in Minnesota, Children’s Home can complete your home study.
 If you live elsewhere, you need to find an agency licensed in your state to complete your home study and we will serve as the primary provider/placing agency.
 We will then guide you to apply for USCIS approval and compile a dossier that is sent to Colombia.

 Wait times from dossier submission to referral (match to a child) vary depending on openness but typically range from 6-18 months.
 Families open to a child with moderate or lifelong conditions, as well as those adopting a waiting child (including children identified through the Kidsave program) can expect a shorter timeframe.